[Moderate revision–posted 9/12/22 (replaces 1/26/21 edition)]

 f.
 Effective Dates for Appointment – The effective date of an employee's appointment will be the first day the employee reports to work for pay.
 The initial salary payment to be paid to a monthly salaried employee will be calculated on the basis of the number of workdays, including holidays, to be paid, as related to the total number of workdays, including holidays, in that month.

 g.
-For information on beginning salary rates for staff employees, refer to OP 70.14, Salary Administration Policy.
+For information on beginning salary rates for staff employees, refer to OP 70.14, Compensation Policy.

 h.
-Pay Frequency - Employees who are subject to the overtime provisions of the FLSA must be paid on an hourly basis on the semi-monthly payroll.
+Pay Frequency – Employees who are subject to the overtime provisions of the Fair Labor Standards Act (FLSA) must be paid on an hourly basis on the semi-monthly payroll.

 Employees who are exempt from the overtime provisions of the FLSA must be paid on the monthly payroll.

 After an offer of employment has been made and accepted by the prospective new employee and on or before the employee's first day of work for pay, the hiring manager should refer the new employee to the designated departmental contact for completion of the New Employee Packet and the Onboarding – Step-by-Step Guide for New Employees at Texas Tech located on the Human Resources website.

 (1) The ePAF originator must prepare the ePAF.

 Copies of the following documents must accompany the ePAF:

 • New Hire packet paperwork if not completed through the online onboarding system